From 1849/1852 to 2021-2022

 to fundraise for our anniversary repairs:

-Clicking above takes you to our fundraising page where you can donate by debit or credit card, scanning the QR code below will take you to another of our donation pages where every penny helps to give
+Clicking above takes you to our fundraising page where you can donate by debit or credit card, or you can scan the QR code below as every penny helps to give

-us a future and if you like to give by standing order, please click the box
+us a future.
+If you would like to donate via your own banking App or by standing order, please click the box

 160 Year Anniversary 2012